 The news these days is often depressing at worst and frustrating at best.
 It’s easy to let it get us down.
 Never fear… The News Blender has you covered.
 Once a week we feature Something Good and, in return, all you have to do is tell us something good that has happened to you this week, something you are thankful for, a joke, a cute animal story, an inspiring tale of heroics, a Random Act of Kindness… SOMETHING good.

-A thieving orange cat who brings a smile to everyone’s face is a something good.
 Now it’s your turn… Tell me something good!